Preferred installation procedures

 During the installation, the script will perform the following actions:

-• Create a private key file (sma_id_rsa) and a public key file (sma_id_rsa.pub) under the root's .ssh directory, and then append the public key file to the root's .ssh/authorized_keys file.
-The purpose of the key is to allow SFTP to work without prompting the user for a password.
-If the user doesn't want to use SFTP for an OpCon File Transfer job, they can remove the appropriate entry in ~root/.ssh/authorized_keys.
+sma_id_rsa) and a public key file (sma_id_rsa.pub) under the root's .ssh directory, and then append the public key file to the root's .ssh/authorized_keys file.
+The purpose of the key is to allow SFTP to work without prompting you for a password.
+If you don't want to use SFTP for an OpCon File Transfer job, you can remove the appropriate entry in~root/.ssh/authorized_keys.

 START_AGENT and START_SERVICE, as configured in the install_agent script.

-Before you run the script, ensure that it has execute permission by using the following syntax:
+Before you run the script, ensure that it has run permission by using the following syntax:

 chmod +x install_agent

-For version 05.20.30 or higher, the script should have the appropriate permission and can be invoked directly from the LSAM_ROOT/bin directory.
+For version 05.20.30 or higher, the script should have the appropriate permission and you can invoke it directly from the LSAM_ROOT/bin directory.

 You can use the install_agent script to perform a new install, an upgrade, or an add, depending on the type of installation that you require.